Olweus Bullying Prevention Program (OBPP)

 - Students will complete a questionnaire to give us information about the amount and type of bullying at our school.

-- All students will follow these four anti-bullying rules:
+- All students will follow four GFPS Olweus Expectations:

-- 2. We will try to help students who are bullied.
+- We will help students who are being harmed.

-- 3. We will try to include students who are left out.
+- We will invite and include others who are left out.

-- 4. If we know that somebody is being bullied, we will tell an adult at school and an adult at home.
+- We will tell an adult at school and an adult at home if we know that somebody is being harmed.

 - Staff will make sure that all areas of our school where bullying is likely to occur are being watched.